AgentM12/pycraft-server/readme.md

 `python pycraft_updater.py`

 You can enable or disable automatic updates in `config.json` (see [config/auto-update](#autoupdates)).
 As well as set the version ("snapshot", "release" or "custom") which determine which version is newest for that lineup, either the latest snapshot, latest release or do nothing respectively.
 Where do nothing means the server won't be updated.

+#### Encoding Support ####
+Encoding for the server is by default set to your preferred locale's encoding.
+However, to allow correct logging of certain unicode symbols you should enable the java flag "-Dfile.encoding=UTF8".
+PyCraft will recognize any encoding set using this flag and use this to write text in the console window.

 ### Security Patches ###